inhandnet/MobiusPi-Project-Templates/README.md

 MobiusPi project templates for VS Code based IDE.
 You can rapidly initialize your mobiuspi python project with these templates.

 Templates:
 - helloworld-template: a very simple template to create a project.
-It prints some words to the terminal and log file.
+It prints some messages to the terminal and log file.

 ## How To Use Templates?